Last Updated on June 22, 2019

 How to combine this eggplant dish?

-The traditional way to combine ratatouille is to serve it with white bread, potatoes, meat or fish.
-I love to serve it with brown rice, polenta or mashed potatoes.
-Sometimes I serve it with a salmon steak.
+The traditional way to combine an easy ratatouille recipe is to serve it with white bread, potatoes, meat or fish.
+I love however to serve this refined composition with brown rice, polenta or mashed potatoes.
+On festive occcasions I serve it with a salmon steak.